 Most villas are buttressed by topiary, shaped by landscape designers T.R.O.P, while all feature a private pool and secluded patios or balconies.

 Natural materials such as teakwood temper the minimalist interiors, augmented by monochromatic schemes and lighting by APLD.
 In the bathrooms, beige Italian quartz sets the stage for ample bathtubs offering an alternative to outdoor rains showers.

-A central swimming pool and bar area overlooks the beach, whilst the La Arunya restaurant located further along the sands, specialises in fine Thai and fusion cuisine created from organic produce.
+A central swimming pool and bar area overlook the beach, whilst the La Aranya restaurant located further along the sands specializes in fine Thai and fusion cuisine created from organic produce.

 Number of rooms & suites: 36

 *The rate is only approximate and is based on our own independent research, at the time of writing.
 We cannot guarantee the rate in any way.Check room rates and book

 Overlooking the Andaman Sea and stretching along the soft sands of Khao Lak, Casa de La Flora is small enough to feel intimate yet large enough to have a real sense of privacy.
 Its cutting-edge design and architecture make it stand out amongst other resorts in Thailand.

 On top of Bangkok